This article covers the Things To Do Prior To Mortgage Application Process

 - Each hard pull credit inquiry can drop your credit scores by 5 or more points

-- Another thing to avoid is getting new credit, especially automobile loan
+- Another thing to avoid is getting new credit, especially an automobile loan

 - The average automobile loan’s monthly payment is $400 per month

-- By having an additional $400 per month monthly payment will decrease home buying power by $100,000
+- By having an additional $400 per month, the monthly payment will decrease home buying power by $100,000

 - A $100,000 mortgage is equivalent to a $400 monthly payment

-- Many folks who recently bought an automobile get forced in buying a smaller home because of the the auto loan
+Many folks who recently bought an automobile get forced in buying a smaller home because of the auto loan.

 Never Close Out Active Credit Tradelines

-Another Things To Do Prior To Mortgage Application Process is to close out active credit account.
+Another Thing To Do Prior To the Mortgage Application Process is to close out an active credit account.